anyblockanalytics/thegraph-allocation-optimization/README.md

 5. **no-subgraph-list**: Disables the config.json, so no manual subgraph list is provided.
 (Default)
 6. **subgraph-list**: utilizes the provided list in config.json as subgraphs that should be considered for the optimization.
+7. **blacklist**: tells the script to ignore the blacklisted subgraphs in config.json.
+We will try to keep this as up-to-date as possible.
+For the newest information on failed subgraphs, please check the Graph Protocol Discord server.

 ## Tech-Stack and Functioning

 ### Tech-Stack

-This script is developed using python.
+The allocation_script.py script is developed using python.
 The data is grabbed using the meta-subgraph of The Graph.
 GraphQL is used for the data query.
 Price Data is obtained via the **CoinGeckoAPI** for ETH-USD, GRT-USD and GRT-ETH.
 Pandas is used for the preprocessing of the obtained data.